 It can help to think of Financial Planning as “Financial Life Planning”, in that it is the process of planning for the financial aspects of the needs and consequences of the major events in our life— working, saving, buying a home, marriage, having children, paying for you children’s education, saving for retirement, earning an income when retired, and passing one’s wealth on to family upon death.
 Good planning will also consider unexpected events such as illness, job loss or an untimely death.

 + Do I need a financial adviser?

-The more complex your life becomes the more likely it will be that you’ll benefit from a personal relationship with a financial advisor.
-Once you’ve begun your profession, start paying taxes, have needs to save and grow assets to provide for retirement, have a home or want to own a home, get married, have children and so on, you’ll enjoy the benefits of having a financial plan created by a qualified financial advisor.
-Ideally, the financial advisor would also be an experienced investment manager.
+The more complex your life becomes the more likely it will be that you’ll benefit from a personal relationship with a financial adviser.
+Once you’ve begun your profession, start paying taxes, have needs to save and grow assets to provide for retirement, have a home or want to own a home, get married, have children and so on, you’ll enjoy the benefits of having a financial plan created by a qualified financial adviser.
+Ideally, the financial adviser would also be an experienced investment manager.

 + What is a fee-only Financial adviser?

 A fee-only (sometimes called “fee-based”) financial adviser receives compensation directly from you verses being paid commissions from products they sell.
 This means they represent you and your interests when giving advice and are not tempted to make frequent and unnecessary trades and transactions to increase their personal income.
 This fee may be charged as a percentage of the assets they manage for you, it could be a flat annual fee, or an hourly rate.